JanuaryLabs/serverize/src/pages/guides/nuxtjs.md

 ```

 > [!TIP]
-> Check the [source code](https://github.com/serverize/example-vite) for a complete example.
+> Check the [source code](https://github.com/serverize/example-nuxtjs) for a complete example.

-### Start here

-This guide applies on projects that use a dler like [esbuild](https://esbuild.github.io/), [webpack](https://webpack.js.org/), [rollup](https://rollupjs.org/), [parcel](https://parceljs.org/), [vite](https://vitejs.dev/), ...etc.
+### Understanding Nuxt.js build modes

+Nuxt supports 3 build mode:

+1. `server`: Server-Side Rendering (SSR)
+2. `spa`: Single Page Application (SPA)
+3. `static`: Static Site Generation (SSG)

-A dler is a tool that bundles your code and dependencies into a single file which can be served by a static file server like Nginx or Apache or might dle an API server.
+The spa and static modes generate a static site that can be served using a static file server like Nginx or Apache whereas the server mode requires technology like Node.js to serve the application.

-It's very similar to the [Node.js guide](./node) but with one difference: you need to run `npm run build` before the `COPY` command.

-> [!IMPORTANT]
-> The guide assumes that you're using the `build` script to build your project, aka `npm run build` or `yarn run build` and that the output is in the `dist` directory.
+The difference between them is how the app is rendered:

+- `spa`: The app is rendered on the client-side.
+- `static`: The app is rendered at build time.
+- `server`: The app is rendered on the server-side.

+You can read more about the build modes in the [Nuxt.js deployment](https://nuxt.com/docs/getting-started/deployment).

-### Prerequisites
+## Prerequisites

 You need Docker installed on your machine to follow this guide, if it isn't installed yet, follow the [Docker installation guide](https://docs.docker.com/engine/install/) to set it up for your computer.

-### Adding a Dockerfile
+## Add Dockerfile

-To put your project in a container, you need to create a Dockerfile in your project's main folder.
+To put your Nuxt.js project in a container, you need to create a Dockerfile in your project's main folder.
 This file tells Docker how to build and run your app.

 In the root of your project, create a file named `Dockerfile` and add the following content: